 Though the reason that we sleep hasn’t been fully discovered, one thing that science and medicine agree on is that sleep is a vital function to our health and well-being.
 It provides a necessary downtime that our bodies need to rest and recharge, and the consequences of sleep deprivation can be devastating on their own, even without a TBI to contend with.
 With a TBI, the ability to get a good night’s rest may become even more critical for the healing process, yet sleep disturbances after a TBI are under-reported and undiagnosed in many cases.

-A study conducted in 2012 shows that anywhere from 30 to 70 percent of TBI victims suffer some form of sleep disturbance, even amongst those with only mild injuries.
-Some of the sleep disturbances that TBI sufferers frequently encounter include the following conditions:
+A study conducted in 2012 shows that anywhere from 30 to 70 percent of TBI victims suffer some form of sleep disturbance, even amongst those with only mild brain injuries.
+Some of the sleep disorders that TBI sufferers frequently encounter include the following conditions:

 - Insomnia.
 Victims of TBIs may have trouble either falling asleep, staying asleep through the night, or find themselves unable to achieve sleep that is truly restful.